-U.S. tells U.N. it is committed to Islamic State destruction in Syria
+U.S. tells U.N. it is committed to destroying Islamic State in Syria

 “Given recent developments, Ambassador Jeffrey will stay in Washington in order to engage with our partners and allies on the way forward in Syria,” a State Department official said.

-Jeffrey was named as special representative for Syria in August and told reporters at the time that the U.S. would not withdraw from Syria until Islamic State had been defeated.
+Jeffrey was named as special representative for Syria in August and told reporters at the time that the United States would not withdraw from Syria until Islamic State had been defeated.
+He has not commented on Trump’s decision.

+Turkey’s Deputy U.N.
+Ambassador Rauf Alp Denktas told the council his country would continue to combat Kurdish militants, taking “the necessary steps to ensure its border security against the PKK, PYD, YPG threat as and when it deems necessary.”
+He did not specifically mention Trump’s decision.

-The U.S. intervention in Syria began under Trump’s predecessor Barack Obama in September 2014, starting with air strikes.
-The Obama administration justified the military action to the United Nations as necessary to eliminate the Islamic State threat to Iraq.
+The U.S. intervention in Syria began under Trump’s predecessor Barack Obama in September 2014 with air strikes.
+The Obama administration justified the military action under Article 51 of the U.N.
+Charter, which covers the individual or collective right of states to self-defense against armed attack.

+“We must not lose sight of the threat that Daesh (Islamic State) continue to pose even when they continue no longer to hold territory,” British U.N.
+Ambassador Karen Pierce told the council.

-Reporting by Michelle Nichols; Additional reporting by Lesley Wroughton in Washington; Editing by Frances Kerry
+Reporting by Michelle Nichols at the United Nations; additional reporting by Lesley Wroughton in Washington; editing by Frances Kerry and James Dalgleish